 - Benefits for Projects Supporting Historically Underserved Groups

-CIG projects that qualify as serving or supporting HU groups receive the below benefits:
+CIG projects that qualify as serving or supporting HU groups receive the following benefits:

-- Up to 10 percent of the total funds available for CIG Classic are set aside for proposals from HU producers and organizations serving HU groups.
+- At least 10 percent of the total funds available for CIG Classic and On-Farm Trials are set aside for proposals from HU producers and organizations serving HU groups.

-- CIG Classic applicants must provide a non-Federal funding match or cost-share requested.
-For HU projects, the required match is 25% of overall project budget.
+- CIG Classic applicants must provide a non-Federal funding match or cost-share amount from outside organizations at least equal to the amount of Federal funding requested.
+For HU projects, the required match is 50% of overall Federal funding granted.
+For example, an HU-qualifying entity requesting $500,000 in Federal CIG funding would need to provide at least $250,000 in matching funds.

-- Proposals that include HU producers are given priority consideration through the peer panel review process, even if they are not eligible for the HU set aside.
+Proposals that include HU producers are given priority consideration through the peer panel review process, even if they do not apply for or are not eligible for the HU set aside.

 - How CIG Proposals are Evaluated